- How Ken is learning to lead a company effectively in an industry he’d never worked in.

 Key Takeaways

-- It isn’t necessary to buy a company in an industry that you’re familiar with.
+• Buying a company in an industry you’re familiar with isn't necessary.